 Conductor: Annis Kozub

-Annis studied with Gordon Delamont in Toronto, at the Berklee School of Music in Boston and has a Bachelor or Music from the University of Manitoba.
+His first venture into professional music was with the folk trio Three Blind Mice.
+He later studied with Gordon Delamont in Toronto, and attended the Berklee School of Music in Boston.
+He has a BMus from the University of Manitoba.